mugonation31/TODO/Guide.md

 - ✅ Supabase SDK installed and configured
 - ✅ Authentication components (Login/Signup) created
 - ✅ Database tables created with RLS policies
-- ✅ Basic routing set up
 - ✅ Todo models created with all fields (priority, due_date, pinned, deleted_at)
 - ✅ TodoService implemented with full CRUD and trash/restore features
 - ✅ Database schema updated with pinned and deleted_at columns
+- ✅ TodoListComponent with modern UI, filters, and CRUD actions
+- ✅ Navigation component with user greeting and logout
+- ✅ HttpClient provider configured
+- ✅ Loading states, error handling, and responsive design

 **Next Step:**
-📍 **Phase 1.4:** Create Todo UI Components (TodoListComponent, TodoItemComponent, TodoFormComponent)
+📍 **Phase 1.4:** Create TodoFormComponent (for creating/editing todos) and AuthGuard (to protect routes)

 ---